csmithswim/Collections/README.md

 Set interface - Represents a collection that contains no duplicates, great for containing unique values.

 Hash table -  special data structure that differs how it stores data compared to list, allows us to quickly look up data.

 Technically there is no comparison involved with hash tables but just small computation steps.

-In the ArrayList chapter, you learned that Arrays store items as an ordered collection, and you have to access them with an index number (int type).
-A HashMap however, store items in "key/value" pairs, and you can access them by an index of another type (e.g. a String).

-One object is used as a key (index) to another object (value).
-It can store different types: String keys and Integer values, or the same type, like: String keys and String values:
+Map cannot be used in a for each loop